sunshinevendetta/pwrbeta/README.md

 Power 2 The People v1.0
-engineered by: optinindustries for dfb
+engineered by: optinindustries, (engineers: AX, SV, BS) for dfb
-engineers: AX, SV, BS